-If something happens that needs our direct attention, it’s most likely we won’t get the intel from the news.
-In the rare case that something happens what has a direct effect on us is on the news, we will know.
+If something happens that needs our direct attention; it’s most likely we won’t get the intel from the news.
+In the rare case that something happens, that has a direct effect on us is on the news, we will know.

 Dodging news like Neo dodges bullets